apache/arrow/docs/source/format/StatisticsSchema.rst

        ``int64`` distinct count statistic and a ``float64`` average byte width statistic.
 See the description of each statistic below.

-       Dense union has name for each field but we don't standardize field names for the dense union because we can access to proper field by type code not name.
-So we can use any valid name for fields.
+       Dense union arrays have names for each field but we don't standardize field names for these because we can access the proper field by type code instead.
+So we can use any valid name for the fields.

 .. _statistics-schema-name: